How To Use Kakao Taxi Without A Korean Phone Number

 However, as long as you have access to a phone number (Korean or international), you will be able to create a Kakao ID.
 You’ll also need your email address, personal details and Internet access.

-Here are the steps to create a Kakao ID.
+Here are the steps to create a Kakao ID so you can use Kakao Taxi and other Kakao services:

 Install the Kakao Talk app to create a Kakao account.
 Once you’ve installed the app, open it and select ‘sign up’ to create a new account.
-You can install Kakao Talk with the links below:
+You can install Kakao Taxi on Android and Apple.

 Enter your email address, personal details, agree to the terms and then continue.
 Your Kakao account is tied to this email address and will be used to log in.
 You can’t change it later.